manipabba/manipabba.github.io/content/portfolio/coursework.md

 ### Algorithms
 - elementary algorithms related to sorting, graphs, trees, combinatorics
 - analysis of space time complexity with mathematical techniques to solve mathematical recurrences and summations
+### Web Development
+- JavaScript, HTML, CSS development
+- frontend and backend development
+- server-side development with PHP, Node, MongoDB
+- Development with frameworks such as Express

 ## Electrical Engineering